Effective Date: September 25, 2020

 Email Communications Preferences

 Looker respects your email communications and marketing preferences.
-If you prefer not to receive product release notes communications or promotional email messages (such as marketing, events, training) from Looker, you can unsubscribe from Looker’s email marketing list by following the unsubscribe link located at the bottom of each promotional email, going to our subscription center, or contacting us at email@example.com with “UNSUBSCRIBE” in the subject line.
+If you prefer not to receive product release notes communications or promotional email messages (such as product updates, security alerts, marketing, events, training and certifications) from Looker, you can unsubscribe from Looker's email marketing by following the unsubscribe link located at the bottom of each promotional email, going to our Preference Center for all email communication categories, or contacting us at email@example.com with "UNSUBSCRIBE" in the subject line.
 Note: Please allow five (5) business days to be removed from all email communications.

 Accessing, Correcting And Deleting Your Personal Information

 Ensuring that Personal Information we hold about you is accurate and complete is important to us.
-If you would like to request access to, correct or delete the Personal Information, please send us an email at firstname.lastname@example.org.
-We will verify these requests and respond to you in accordance with our legal obligations, which typically means forwarding your request to the licensed administrator (customer) of your Looker account for review.
+If you would like to request access to, correct or delete your Personal Information, please submit your request online at (https://looker.com/trust-center/privacy/requests) or Contact Us with your request.
+We will verify these requests and respond to you in accordance with our legal obligations, which typically means forwarding your request to the licensed administrator (in your organization) of your Looker account for review.

 Accountability and Onward Transfer

-This section describes our accountability with regard to the onward transfer of your Personal Information to third party service providers (suppliers), partners and across country borders.
+This section describes our accountability with regard to the onward transfer of your Personal Information to third party service providers (subprocessors, suppliers/vendors), partners and across country borders.

-Except as listed below, Looker will not share Personal Information with third parties unless you have consented to the disclosure.
+Except as listed below, Looker will not share Personal Information with third party service providers unless you have consented to the disclosure.

 Depending on how Looker is deployed by the customer, Looker may share Personal Information with third-party service providers that need your information to provide the following operational or other support services to Looker, the Site or Platform: